-An SDN-based architecture decoupling the data from the control plane This is an important design step toward elasticity for the following reasons: It keeps a network's heterogeneity transparent to the control and application planes, employs programmable interfaces for getting cross-layer measurements and enforcing appropriate strategies for adaptable topology and flow control, and implements software controllers providing logically centralized control though reducing management cost and complexity.
+1) an SDN-based architecture decoupling the data from the control plane.
+This is an important design step toward elasticity for the following reasons: keeps network's heterogeneity transparent to the control and application planes; employs programmable interfaces for getting cross-layer measurements and enforcing appropriate strategies for adaptable topology and flow-control; implements software controllers providing logically-centralized control though reducing management cost and complexity.

-Two network protocols that benefit from the SDN-based architecture (demo videos for both protocols are available online [3]):

-- CORAL-SDN [4], a software-defined Open-Flow-like protocol introducing adaptive topology control and routing strategies for IoT.
-CORAL-SDN dynamically enforces adaptive combinations of topology discovery and control algorithms, leveraging a network's elasticity.
-The impact of on-the-fly decisions is reflected in the results discussion below, demonstrating achievements in terms of packet delivery ratio (PDR) and control overhead. - Adaptable-RPL [5], an evolutionary extension of the IPv6 Routing Protocol (RPL) for Low-Power and Lossy Networks (LLNs) [6] with improvements for mobile and heterogeneous IoT networks.
-The MINOS platform handles core RPL parameters both dynamically (i.e., in real time) and individually (i.e., mobile vs. static nodes).
-The results below show that adaptations in the RPL configuration, which mitigate the mobility issues, can efficiently tune the protocol's performance trade-offs, such as PDR vs. control overhead. - A graphical user interface (GUI) consisting of a bespoke dashboard and a real-time visualization tool.
-Such a facility maintains the global network view, providing on-the-fly configuration options, visualizing dynamic topologies, and illustrating real-time measurements.
-In addition, it can be extended in a straightforward manner through the user interface to support new algorithms, and network protocol parameters and measurements, allowing scalable evolution.
+- 2) two network protocols that are benefited by the SDN-based architecture (demo videos for both protocols are available online [3]): - a) the CORAL-SDN [4], a software-defined OpenFlow-like protocol introducing adaptive topology control and routing strategies for IoT.
+The CORAL-SDN dynamically enforces adaptive combinations of topology discovery and control algorithms, leveraging network's elasticity.
+The impact of on-the-fly decisions is reflected in Section IV results discussion, demonstrating achievements in terms of packet delivery ratio (PDR) and control overhead. - b) the Adaptable-RPL [5], an evolutionary extension of the IPv6 Routing Protocol (RPL) for Low-Power and Lossy Networks (LLNs) [6] with improvements for mobile and heterogeneous IoT networks.
+The MI-NOS platform handles core RPL's parameters both dynamically (i.e. in real-time) and individually (i.e. mobile versus static nodes).
+The results in Section IV show that adaptations in the RPL configuration, which mitigate the mobility issues, can efficiently tune the protocol's performance trade-offs, such as PDR versus control overhead. - 3) a GUI consisting of a bespoke dashboard and a realtime visualization tool.
+Such a facility maintains the global network view providing on-the-fly configuration options, visualizing dynamic topologies, and illustrating real-time measurements.
+In addition, it can be extended in a straightforward manner through the user interface to support new algorithms, network protocol parameters and measurements, allowing scalable evolution.

-This work is partially inspired by related software-defined wireless sensor networking (SDWSN) approaches, including:

-- SDN-WISE [7], a stateful SDWSN solution - Soft-WSN [8], a platform implementing basic SDN features, that is, topology and device management over application, control, and infrastructure layers - TinySDN [9], which implements a distributed control plane SDN architecture for a wireless sensor network (WSN) - Whisper [10], which introduces an SDN controller transmitting routing and scheduling messages compatible to RPL to manipulate its operation

-The challenges of high complexity and high overhead that SDN architecture brings to LLNs are the main drawbacks of those works, although a recent proposal, mSDN, [2] moderates this effect by introducing a lightweight SDN framework.
+This work is partially inspired by related Software-Defined Wireless Sensor Networking (SDWSN) approaches, including: (i) the SDN-WISE [7], a stateful SDWSN solution; (ii) the Soft-WSN [8], a platform implementing basic SDN features, that is topology and device management over application, control, and infrastructure layers; (iii) the TinySDN [9] that implements a distributed control plane SDN architecture for WSN; and (iv) the Whisper [10] that introduces an SDN controller transmitting routing and scheduling messages compatible to RPL, that is to manipulate its operation.
+The challenges of high-complexity and high-overhead that SDN architecture brings to LLNs are of those works main drawbacks, although a recent proposal μ SDN [2] moderates this effect by introducing a lightweight SDN framework.

 Our CORAL-SDN protocol further improves the network overhead through advanced topology control and routing algorithms, utilizing a separate control channel.
-Trading performance with cost, these solutions are suitable for network installations with similar requirements, such as the use case discussed in the following section.
-In contrast to the fully centralized control approaches, the distributed protocol solutions, like [11, 12], suggest extensions and mechanisms improving the operation of RPL under mobility and high data traffic, respectively.
+Trading the performance with cost, these solutions are suitable for network installations with similar requirements, such as the use-case discussed in Section II.
+In contrast to the fully centralized control approaches, the distributed protocols' solutions, like [11] and [12], suggest extensions and mechanisms improving the operation of RPL under mobility and high data traffic, respectively.
 Our Adaptable-RPL protocol, harmonized to the latter approach, improves RPL through centralized SDN-like adjustments in the protocol configuration.
-These solutions retain low complexity, making them suitable for public heterogeneous networks while preserving full compatibility with the RPL protocol; however, they may achieve lower improvements compared to a pure SDN solution, indicated by the results below.
+These solutions retain low complexity making them suitable for public heterogeneous networks, while preserving full compatibility with the RPL protocol; however, they may achieve lower improvements compared to a pure SDN solution, indicated by the results in Section IV.